Jeck99/jeck99/README.md

 - Leading and initiating Cypress.io technology implementation, writing client-side automation tests, E2E and unit-tests.
 - Establishing a new project in React and building infrastructure from the base.
 - Experience in advanced and innovative practices such as mobx and state management.
-- Writing tests at Jest, Cypress.io, using TDD workflow.
-- Experience in AGILE, BIQ and BDD methods.
+- Experience in AGILE, BIQ, TDD and BDD methods.
 - Working with tools such as GIT, Jira, Sonar, Selenium and Jenkins.

 ---